Smor-1/Health_Insurance_Cost_Prediction/README.md

-## Conclusion and Ansewring Research Questions
+## Conclusion

+To reiterate, we set out to answer two main questions.
+After exploratory data analysis and the building of many machine learning models, we have answers that we are excited to share.

 1) What model is most predictive of how much someone is charged for health insurance?

-Currently Random Forest Regressor but we are suspecting that nural network will have a better results.
+The neural network model provided the lowest mean squared error (MSE), lowest mean absolute error (MAE) and the highest r2 score.
+This model used an input layer with 2000 neurons and relu as its activation function, 5 hidden layers with 1000, 500, 250, 250 and 150 neurons each using relu for activation and an output layer with 1 neuron a linear activation function.
+The model used adam as an optimizer and ran for 100 epochs.
+Given the three metrics we used to evaluate our regression models, the neural network proved most predictive of how much someone is charged.

-3) What factors in this dataset are most influential of how much someone is charged for health insurance?
+2) What factors in this dataset are most influential of how much someone is charged for health insurance?

-Being smoker is one of the main influential parameters for determining health insurance.
-The next parameters are age and BMI.
+Being a smoker is one of the most influential parameters for determining health insurance.
+The next parameters were age and BMI.
 Parameters such as sex, number of childeren and region are not as important as the rest of parameters

 ## Technologies, languages, tools, and algorithms